pinecone-io/pinecone-ts-client/README.md

 // }
 ```

-You can specify a `sourceCollection` along with other configuration in your `createIndex` options:
+**Note:** For pod-based indexes, you can specify a `sourceCollection` from which to create an index.
+The
+collection must be in the same environment as the index.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';